Guaranteed Optimal Compositional Explanations for Neurons: Proof of Optimality

 In this ideal case, the true value of the denominator is

 because all concepts fully overlap with $L$ on the extras.

 By comparing the true value with \Cref{denominator}, we obtain

-Indeed, if the max operator selects the first quantity, the inequality holds because $|E^C_{min}(L)_x|$ and $|E^U_{min}(L)_x|$ are underestimations, as proven in \Cref{appx:proof_label}.
+Indeed, if the max operator selects the first quantity, the inequality holds because $|E^C_{min}(L)_x|$ is an underestimation, as proven in \Cref{appx:proof_label}.
 If the max operator selects the second quantity, the inequality follows from the definition of the $Bott_1(E^C)_x$ and $Bott_1(E^U)_x$ vectors (\Cref{sec:paths}).
 These vectors store, for each sample $x$, the minimum number of extras among all concepts in the dataset (including $0$).
 Thus, for any concept $L_k$ in $\{L_j, \dots, L_n\}$, if $L_k$ has the smallest number of common extras for that sample, then $Bott_1(E^C)_x = |E^C(L_k)_x|$; otherwise,

 and thus

 The same argument applies to unique extras, and therefore \Cref{eq:whole_path_label_constraint} is satisfied.

 In the numerator case, because all the concepts are pairwise disjoint on the intersection and disjoint with respect to $L_i$, we can sum their quantities for ease of understanding as a single aggregated factor: